 We have been using SMA inverters for a long time—they are great products with high reliability.

 Now, new technology developed for SMA’s Sunny Boy 3000TL-US/4000TL-US/5000TL-US models offers a partial solution to the grid power failure problem.
-These new inverters feature a secure power supply (SPS) that can connect to an external socket outlet and provide up to 1,500W of daytime power—when the sun is shining and the array is generating sufficient power—in the event of a grid outage.
-This gives customers confidence that they can get a small supply of electricity from their solar inverter even when the grid is out and other solar PV systems are down.
+These new inverters feature a secure power supply (SPS) that can connect to an external socket outlet.
+They provide up to 1,500W of daytime power when the sun is shining and the array is generating sufficient power in the event of a grid outage.
+This gives customers confidence that a small supply of electricity will be available, even when the grid is out and other solar PV systems are down.
 The bottom line is, with new technology, grid-connected solar can deliver a limited amount of electricity to your home or business during a power outage.
 This is a new development.

 These new inverters address both of the technical and safety issues by creating a small, independent circuit entirely disconnected from the grid.
 The inverter controls the solar panel electrical output as an alternative to sending out variable power levels.

-The SMA inverters represent a convenient compromise between many solar owner’s desires for backup power and their reluctance to make the large upfront investment in a full battery backup solution.
+SMA inverters represent a compromise between solar owner’s desires for backup power and reluctance to make the upfront investment in a battery backup solution.

 Is solar worth the money?

-The ability to generate and use a limited amount of clean solar power during a blackout adds to the other advantages of going solar.
+The ability to generate clean solar power during a blackout is an advantage of going solar.

 - In the long run, solar power is economical.
 Solar panels and installation involve high initial expenses, but this cost is soon offset by savings on energy bills.